All meals as per the itinerary in Bhutan

 National Memorial Chorten

 • The National Memorial was built by Bhutan's third king, H.M.
 Jigme Dorji Wangchuck who is also known as the "father of modern Bhutan."
 He wanted to erect a monument carrying the message of world peace and prosperity.
-However, he was unable to give shape to his idea in his lifetime due to pressures of state and other regal responsibilities.
-After his untimely demise in 1972, the Royal Family and Cabinet resolved to fulfill his wishes and erect a memorial that would perpetuate his memory and also serve as a monument to eternal peace, harmony and tranquility.
+However, he was unable to give shape to his idea in his lifetime due to the pressures of the state and other regal responsibilities.
+After his untimely demise in 1972, the Royal Family and Cabinet resolved to fulfill his wishes and erect a memorial that would perpetuate his memory and also serve as a monument to eternal peace, harmony, and tranquility.

-• After having breakfast, check-out of the hotel and proceed to Punakha.
-On the way to Punakha you will go through the Dochula Pass.
+• After having breakfast, check out of the hotel and proceed to Punakha.
+On the way to Punakha, you will go through the Dochula Pass.

 • Majestically standing on an island between the confluence of the Pho Chhu and Mo Chhu rivers, the city's dzong is one of the most photogenic of all Bhutan's ancient fortresses, and you will see pictures of it hanging in hotels and restaurants throughout the country.
 The dzong is joined to the mainland by an arched wooden bridge and contains many precious relics from the days when successive kings reined the kingdom from this valley.
 In the evening, return to your hotel and enjoy a comfortable overnight stay.